Sunday, 30 September 2018

 BABE OF THE DAY - CLAUDIA CARDINALE (AGAIN)...

-"That's all I want too," I answered, "but make mine with bacon on it."
+want too," I answered, "but make mine with bacon on

-Huh!
-Modern women, eh?
-They just don't know how to keep a man
+it."
+Huh, modern women, eh?
+They just don't seem to

-happy.
-I'm now considering trading her in for a new model.
+about trading her in for a newer model.

 BABE OF THE DAY - CLAUDIA CARDINALE...

-like what I am, there are few places you can go without being
+are very few places you can go to and not be

-met by hot women in their skimpy underwear looking to catch
+met by hot babes in skimpy underwear trying

-you must be a right ugly b*st*rd - so here's a piccie of
+to you?
+Then you must be ugly - so here's

 BABE OF THE DAY - LYNDA CARTER...

-woman.
-Well, why not?
+not?
 After all, if you've got it, flaunt it!
-(I've

 FABULOUS FANTASTIC FOUR FIRST ISSUE FACSIMILES FROM DOWN THROUGH THE YEARS...